-3.3.3 A mandated reporter who knows or has reason to believe that two or more children not related to the perpetrator have been physically or sexually abused by the same perpetrator within the preceding 10 years, and who fails to report may be guilty of a gross misdemeanor.
+3.3.3 A mandated reporter who knows or has reason to believe that two or more children not related to the perpetrator have been maltreated by the same perpetrator within the preceding 10 years, and who fails to report may be guilty of a gross misdemeanor.

 4. Definitions: Suspected Maltreatment of Minors

 4.1 Maltreatment means any of the following acts or omissions as defined herein and in further detail in Minnesota Statute section 260E.03: sexual abuse, neglect, physical abuse, mental injury, threatened injury, egregious harm, substantial child endangerment, and maltreatment of a child in a facility.

 4.2 Sexual abuse means the subjection of a child, by a person responsible for the child's care, a person who has a significant relationship to the child as defined in state law or a person in a current or recent position of authority, to:

 4.2.1 Any act which constitutes a violation of Minnesota Statutes 609.342 through 609.3451, (criminal sexual conduct in the first, second, third, fourth or fifth degree);

 4.2.2 Any act which constitutes a violation of Minnesota Statutes 609.352 (solicitation of children to engage in sexual conduct; communication of sexually explicit materials to children);